VISER-LDEO-CGUI/PolXR/README.md

 ***Last Updated 11/11/2022.***

-Here's a list of interactions available using the Oculus Controllers:
+Here is a list of interactions available using the Oculus Controllers:
 | Interaction | Description |
 | :-----------: | ----------- |
 | Trigger Buttons | Used to interact with the menus and select radar images |
 | Joysticks | Used to move around the entire scene freely |

-Here's a list of interactions available with the main menu.
+Here is a list of interactions available with the main menu.
 All of these interactions can be used with the Oculus Controller trigger buttons:
 | Main Menu Interaction Title | Description |
 | :-----------: | ----------- |
 | Surface DEM | Checking this button turns the Surface DEM on/off |